 - Select control from the drop-down menu in the Escape Mode field. - Type the character in the Escape Character field.
-The default for the Dominion SX is] (closed bracket).
+The default for the SX is 1 (closed bracket).

-Note: See Configuring Ports (on page 153) for details on port configuration commands.
+Note: See Configuring Ports (on page 154) for details on port configuration commands.

 - 7. Select the terminal emulation type from the drop-down menu in the Emulation field.
-The choices are: - VT100 - VT220 - VT320 - ANSI - 8.
-If you plan to use Direct Port Access (DPA), you must enter either an IP address or one/both of the following TCP ports, depending on your choice of the DPA service mode: - The port number, such as 7700, in the DPA SSH TCP Port field - The port number, such as 8800, in the DPA Telnet TCP Port field. - 9.
+The choices are: - VT100 - VT220 - VT320 - ANSI - Set Encoding if you want the RSC for this port to always use a specific character encoding.
+It will override the global RSC setting for this port to whatever value you set.
+The choices are: DEFAULT,US-ASCII,ISO8859-1, ISO8859-15,UTF-8, Shift-JIS, EUC-JP, EUC-CN, EUC-KR. - 9.
+If you need to configure the length of the send break signal for targets that require a short or longer sendbreak duration, enter the send break time in the Send Break Duration field.
+The send break is configurable from 100ms - 1000ms in 100ms increments. - 10.
+If you plan to use Direct Port Access (DPA), you must enter either an IP address or one/both of the following TCP ports, depending on your choice of the DPA service mode: - The port number, such as 7700, in the DPA SSH TCP Port field - The port number, such as 8800, in the DPA Telnet TCP Port field - 11.
 In the Always Active field, indicate if you want to log activities coming into a port even if no user is connected.
 The default option is Do not maintain port access without a connected user, which means: ignore data coming into a port when no user is connected.
 Change by selecting Maintain port access continuously from the drop-down menu in the Always Active field.
 This option is for NFS port data logs.

-Note: When no users are logged into a port session, port traffic, by default, will be discarded.
+Note: When no users are logged into a port session, port traffic, by default, will be discarded .

-10. Select none or all from the drop-down menu of Messages suppressed field to indicate if any message should be displayed during a DPA connection, such as "Authentication successful."
+12. Select none or all from the drop-down menu of Messages suppressed field to indicate if any message should be displayed during a DPA connection, such as "Authentication successful."
 Otherwise, it will go directly to the port without displaying any message.
 The default is none.